denschu/home.pi/README.md

 ## MQTT topic conventions

-Subscribe to a topic for getting the value of a device
+When you create the above device configuration for the GUI then you always define the topics it will subscribe to.

-	<username>/home/devices/<room>/<device-name>/state
+	<username>/home/devices/<room>/<device-name>/value
-	denschu/home/devices/living_room/light1/state
+	denschu/home/devices/living_room/light1/value

-Publish to a topic for setting the value of a device
+The GUI application will always add a "/set" to the topicname from above when it publishes a message.
+The payload of the message contains the value to set on the device.

-	<username>/home/devices/<room>/<device-name>/state/set <value>
+	<username>/home/devices/<room>/<device-name>/value/set <value>
-	denschu/home/devices/living_room/light1/state/set true
+	denschu/home/devices/living_room/light1/value/set true

 ## Available MQTT Bindings (separate git-Repositories)